According to Algonquin legends, the wendigo haunts the northern forests of the United States and Canada, always looking for people to eat.

 Is The “Real” Wendigo Still Out There Today?

 The vast majority of supposed wendigo sightings happened between the 1800s and 1920s.
-Few reports of the wendigo have surfaced since then.
-However, people who are curious about seeing the man-beast would most likely try their luck in nearby forests during the colder months.
+Few reports of the creature have surfaced since then.

 Much like other legendary beasts, the wendigo remains a fixture in pop culture in modern times.
 The creature has been referenced and sometimes even depicted in a variety of hit television shows, including Supernatural, Grimm, and Charmed.